Minnesota State ascended to No. 1 in the national polls and won both the MacNaughton Cup and Broadmoor Trophy during a banner 2014-15 campaign.

 From the Last Frontier to Ohio, WCHA schools also boast strong – and sometimes unique – hockey heritages:

 • Alabama Huntsville is the only Division I hockey team in the southern United States.
-Led by current New York Rangers goalie Cam Talbot, the Chargers made the NCAA tournament as recently as 2010.
+Led by current Edmonton Oilers goalie Cam Talbot, the Chargers made the NCAA tournament as recently as 2010.

 • Alaska Anchorage goes back to 1993 as a member of the WCHA and boasts Jay Beagle, Curtis Glencross, and Mike Peluso as alumni who made it to the National Hockey League.